 The solar energy industry has grown very quickly over the last several years, but some installers couldn’t scale up the way they planned.
 Numerous solar energy installation companies have gone bankrupt or shut down their operations for various reasons.
 Some of these companies were quite large and operated in numerous states, like ADT Solar, SunPower, and Pink Energy.

-Solar bankruptcies or closures can leave homeowners with systems that aren’t connected properly, lack the necessary permits, or are simply not functioning as expected.
+Solar closures or bankruptcies can leave homeowners with systems that aren’t connected properly, lack the necessary permits, or are simply not functioning as expected.
 This can be incredibly frustrating—especially if you’re still paying off a solar loan while your system isn’t reducing your electricity bills.
 Sadly, some of these solar orphans aren’t generating any power at all, making it difficult to enjoy the benefits of going solar.

 But while this situation is a big issue, it also opens up opportunities for reliable solar providers to step in.
 Some financiers are even required to ensure these systems are fixed and operational, leading to new partnerships to get these solar arrays back online.
 For homeowners dealing with these issues, connecting with a qualified solar provider like GreenLancer can be the best path forward to finally get the clean energy benefits they expected from their investment.